 Sessions replacement: Who are the Alabama Senate primary candidates?

-Next week, Alabamans will head to the voting booth and come one step closer to electing a new U.S. senator.
+Alabamans head to the voting booth today and will come one step closer to electing a new U.S. senator.

 Republican Jeff Sessions vacated his seat in February after he was confirmed as the U.S. attorney general.
 Former state Attorney General Luther Strange was picked by the governor to finish Sessions' term.

-The special election primary is slated for Aug.
+The special election primary was scheduled for Aug.
 15. However, if no candidate gets 50 percent of the vote, a runoff election will occur at the end of September.

 The general election is set for Dec.
 12.